siliconshells/personalsite.github.io/_pages/about.md

 Professional Membership
 ------
-Institute of Electrical and Electronic Engineers (IEEE #91300386)
+Institute of Electrical and Electronic Engineers

 Other Membership